gbouras13/WGS_TCGA_Kraken_Pipeline/README.md

 # WGS_TCGA_Pipeline
-Snakemake Pipeline to Mine TCGA WGS Data for Contaminant Reads
+Snakemake Pipeline to Mine WGS Data for Contaminant Reads

-#### This is a Work in Progress.
+**This is a Work in Progress.**

+* This is not TCGA specific, but it does require WGS reads mapped against a host genome - it should work for all non bacterial/virus hosts.
-* Some code (namely, the sample parsing in samples.smk) and inspiration for the general structure has been borrowed from https://github.com/shandley/hecatomb
+* Some code (namely, the sample parsing in samples.smk and fastp.smk) has been borrowed and modified from https://github.com/shandley/hecatomb.
-* Inputs required are the relevant Bam files, which all must be placed in a certain directory - ideally in the Bams/ directory, but can be anywhere (the directory they are in must be specified with Reads={directory}).
+* The only input required are the relevant Bam files, which all must be placed in a certain directory specified as "Bams"
-* Only software requirement is that snakemake be in the $PATH.
-The rest should install.
+* Only software requirement is conda, and that snakemake be in the $PATH.
+The rest of the required programs should install via conda
-* extract_reads.py has been borrowed from KrakenTools https://github.com/jenniferlu717/KrakenTools#extract_kraken_readspy
+* extract_reads.py has been taken from KrakenTools https://github.com/jenniferlu717/KrakenTools#extract_kraken_readspy

 # Usage